Ketamine-Assisted Therapy at Forum Health

 - Changes in eating habits

-- Post-Session Integration: As the session ends, you’ll be guided by the therapist to slowly transition to a baseline state of consciousness.
-It is this integration of experience that fosters long term healing.
+- As the session ends, you’ll be guided by the therapist to slowly transition to a baseline state of consciousness.
+It is this integration of experience that fosters long- term healing.
+Patients will start to feel “normal” 30 minutes after the session ends, however we suggest having someone pick you up from the clinic.

 Frequently Asked Questions

-Contact your Forum Health Clinic for pricing details and package options,
+Contact clinic for pricing details and package options.

 Many find ketamine infusions relaxing and peaceful with visuals of colors, geometric patterns, and synesthesia between music and your senses.
 It is also not uncommon for patients to describe having an out-of-body experience during their session.